MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md

 ---
-title: Move Components to an Operation Area in Basic Warehouse Configurations
+title: How to Move Components to an Operation Area in Basic Warehouse Configurations | Microsoft Docs
-description: If item processing operations occur at your warehouse location, then you may have to move items between internal bins to respond to internal source documents.
+description: If item processing operations occur at your warehouse location, then you may have to move items between internal bins to respond to internal source documents, such as production, assembly, or service orders at the location.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: e8ccd03e24c80e1cd7ac2fe39d272599af7f72fe
+ms.openlocfilehash: 117ae04d89d801eff79ecc7d2908eeb49d53f9e2
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6444171"
+ms.locfileid: "3193123"
 ---
 # <a name="move-components-to-an-operation-area-in-basic-warehouse-configurations"></a>Move Components to an Operation Area in Basic Warehouse Configurations
 If item processing operations occur at your warehouse location, then you may have to move items between internal bins to respond to internal source documents, such as production, assembly, or service orders at the location.